Filter Options

 Two-way flow with lower directional consensus.

-Desk view: Range logic and mean-reversion often work better until a clean boundary break appears with volume.
+Desk view: Range logic and mean-reversion often work better until a clean boundary break appears with volume confirmation.

 High PCR (Above 1.20)